The Queen: What has been cancelled as Calderdale mourns Her Majesty Queen Elizabeth

 The Halifax Town Hall Heritage Tours have also been cancelled.

-Last night’s Sarah Millican show at The Victoria Theatre in Halifax was cancelled but tonight’s performance by Jon Richardson will take place.
+Last night’s Sarah Millican show at The Victoria Theatre in Halifax was cancelled but it has been confirmed that tonight’s performance by Jon Richardson will take place.

 Last night’s show has been rearranged for September 26.
 Anyone who would rather not attend tonight’s show can request a refund.